Craffey/eece-capstone/meeting-notes/2-11-22-Kunal-meeting.md

 ## Questions for kunal in next meeting

 - we have the TX, RX, decode working with our SDRs and the files provided
-- our ultimate goal is to pull just the CSI out into a matrix so we can pass it on to our CNN (like in SignFi)
+- our ultimate goal is to pull just the CSI out into a matrix so we can pass it on to our CNN (like in SignFi) we have modified packet decode to create a matrix of the CSI as it passes over the receiverd file
 - what is the difference between the 1pkt and 1000pkt transmit bit files?
-  - we need the CSI asap since our system is real-time, but the packet decode is slow (specifically the line for detection of packets).
-Is there any way to get the CSI without decoding the entirety of the packet? or should we just collect less samples?
+- we are getting the "dropped samples" message a lot on the tx side. is this just the sdrs being finicky? what can cause this?
-  - packet decode does channel estimation but doesnt save it anywhere
+-